#Georgia Lt. Governor #CaseyCagle Threatened #Delta Airlines On Twitter Over NRA Split

 Casey Cagle Is Siding With The NRA Over Delta Is His Bid To Be Governor Of Georgia

-Delta Airlines is one of Georgia’s largest employers, is hoping for a $50 million sales tax exemption which Casey Cagle is now promising to fight.
+Delta Airlines is one of Georgia’s largest employers and is hoping for a $50 million sales tax exemption, which Casey Cagle is now promising to fight.
 The deal has passed the House in Georgia but is now awaiting the Senate.
 As the leader of the Senate, Casey Cagle has considerable power.
 And Cagle isn’t the only Republican candidate for Governor of Georgia who wants to make sure his voice is heard on the topic.
-Sen. Michael Williams objecting to the tax break for Delta even before the current NRA situation.
+Sen. Michael Williams objected to the tax break for Delta even before the current NRA situation.
 Williams has praised the stance Cagle is taking.

 “When Delta came out and pretty much dumped on all the NRA members, it invigorated a lot of our base.
 We’re going to fight.”